Skip to main content

 Smoke Management in the NorthwestEPAAnnual (typically March)AirConferenceThe Annual EPA-Sponsored Smoke Management Meeting in the Northwest brings together burners both public and private, air quality regulators, researchers, and others to discuss smoke management and air quality protection in the Pacific Northwest.
 Sessions provide information about regional and national policies, new tools, available resources, forecasts and management plans.Environmental staffVarious locations

-Training Courses on Quality Assurance and Quality Control ActivitiesEPAOn demandQAPPsOnline trainingOnline training is available in eight modules, including Introduction to Quality Assurance Project Plans, Introduction to Quality Management Plans, and Overview of the EPA Quality System.Environmental staffOnline
+Training Courses on Quality Assurance and Quality Control ActivitiesEPAOn demandQAPPsOnline trainingOnline training materials include Introduction to Data Quality Assessment and Introduction to Data Quality Objectives.Environmental staffOnline

-Quality Assurance Project PlansInstitute for Tribal Environmental Professionals (ITEP)On demandQAPPsOnline trainingThis online series consists of nine courses and addresses all 24 elements of a Quality Assurance Project Plan.Environmental staffOnline
+Writing a Quality Assurance Project Plan (QAPP)Institute for Tribal Environmental Professionals (ITEP)On demandQAPPsOnline trainingThis online series addresses all 24 elements of a Quality Assurance Project Plan.Environmental staffOnline

 Turbo-QAPP VideosInstitute for Tribal Environmental Professionals (ITEP)On demandQAPPsOnline trainingThis online training includes 5 videos on using ITEP's TurboQAPP software.
 The software guides users through creation of a Quality Assurance Project Plan.Environmental staffOnline